WalshStreet Appraisals has answers to "Frequently Asked Questions"

-Is an appraisal the same as a home inspection?
+How is an appraisal different than a home inspection?

 What is the difference between an appraisal and a comparative market analysis (CMA)?

-Once the appraisal has been completed, what guarantee is there that the final number is valid?
+Once the appraisal has been completed, what assurance is there that the final number is trustworthy?

-Where does an appraiser get the data used to estimate values in Los Angeles County or other areas?
+Where does an appraiser get the information used to estimate values in Los Angeles County or other areas?